top of page

 -A good breeder does not mind sharing their knowledge with you.

-They should be proud of their dogs and want to
+They should be proud of their dogs and want toshare information about them with you.

-questions about their temperaments or sharing pictures of the prospective
+Whether it's health questions,questions about their temperaments or sharing pictures of the prospective

 sire and dam.

+-Ask if the tests have been certified by the OFA (Orthopedic Foundation for Animals) Pennhip or eVet.
+You may ask to see the health certificates.
+If you ask about health testing and you get a response like this: "My vet says that both parents are healthy and they go for routine checkups" that is not health testing!
 A veterinarian cannot diagnose hereditary, genetic diseases through routine health check ups.
-You are paying for a quality, healthy puppy that you want to remain with your family for years to come and you need to make sure that the breeder you choose has taken responsibility to make sure that they have taken every measure possible to ensure that they are producing healthy pets for families to bring home.
+You are paying for a quality, healthy puppy that you want to remain with your family for many years to come.
+It's important to make sure that the breeder you choose has taken responsible measures to ensure that they are producing healthy pets for families.

 -You should feel comfortable asking your breeder for advice on the preparation needed for bringing your new puppy home.
 You will likely have questions and may need some support after you have brought your puppy home.
 You will want to choose a breeder that you can have a good communicative relationship with.